Security proofs for practical QKD: variations, techniques, gaps, and limitations

 Moreover, in the setting where the authentication channel is allowed to abort, we note that typical constructions of such channels result in only the \textit{receiving} party learning of the abort, while the sending party remains unaware.
 This asymmetry implies that Eve can always force an abort on one side while the other party accepts (by exactly mimicking the honest behaviour up until the last message sent between the parties, which she then interferes with to force the receiving party to abort).
 Note that this scenario is not covered by the security definition in \cref{def:security}, i.e, \cref{def:security} cannot be satisfied for any QKD protocol where authentication is allowed to abort and only the receiving party learns of the abort.

 However, we do not expect this gap to pose a fundamental problem.
 Specifically, we believe that QKD security proofs established under the assumption that authentication never aborts can be suitably adapted to the setting where the authentication may abort -- potentially resulting in a final state where only one party has accepted (see also \cite[Section VII A]{portmann_security_2022}).
 However, we note that to our knowledge, the correct security definition in this setting is only explicitly discussed in Ref.~\cite{part1}.
-Moreover, the exact modifications needed to adapt the usual security proofs (established under the assumption that authentication never aborts) to this setting have not yet been discussed in the literature.
+Moreover, the exact modifications needed to adapt the usual protocols and security proofs (established under the assumption that authentication never aborts) to this setting are minimal, and are discussed in Ref.~\cite{inprep_authentication}.